JamesVeug/AgainstTheStormAPI/ATS_API/WIKI/WIKI.md

 ```

-# Cornerstones
+# Custom Cornerstones

 Cornerstones are effects/perks that are rewarded periodically throughout Against the Storm to provide the player positive and negative buffs.

-To create a new Cornerstone here is an example of how you would do it.
+To create a new Cornerstone here is an example of how you would do it with a 128x128 icon.

 ```csharp
 HookedEffectBuilder builder = new HookedEffectBuilder(PluginInfo.PLUGIN_GUID, "Modders Unite", "TestCornerstone.png");